bryxli/MadCourseEvaluator/README.md

 It seems like RateMyProfessor.com has multiple unique ID #'s for UW-Madison associated with different records.
 These records are not the same, but they may contain overlapping information (i.e. Same professor names, same department, but with different reviews).
 We want to account for sets of reviews so that we have the most possible, so we use both UIDs ```1256``` and ```18418```

 #### 1.1.2.2 RateMyProfessor Public API + Modifications
-This project uses a public API found from <a href="https://github.com/tisuela/ratemyprof-api"> this Github repository<a> which has two files to create a Professor object and another to scrape RateMyProfessor for professor information who taught at a particular school.
+This project uses a public API found from <a href="https://github.com/tisuela/ratemyprof-api"> this Github repository</a> which has two files to create a Professor object and another to scrape RateMyProfessor for professor information who taught at a particular school.
 We have made slight modifications to their code to allow scraping for any school given a RateMyProfessor school ID, allowing us to make an instance of a RateMyProfApi object for each of the RateMyProfessor unique school IDs that contain records of information about professors at UW-Madison.

 #### 1.1.2.3 Scraping Professors Data
 Here we are scraping all professor data from each of the RateMyProfessor school endpoints associated with UW-Madison, and storing it in a large array object.
 Where we will use that data to populate our DB in the helper function.